 "He then ran out of money and asked the promoter for help, but I think he was afraid of giving him money.
 That’s why Abismo wound up on a bus and not on a plane."

-Abismo Negro’s body was found face down and drowned under a bridge close to a factory that processed juice.
+Abismo Negro’s body was found face down and drowned under a bridge close to a processed juice factory.
 After what seems like suffering an anxiety attack because of a possible over ingestion of anabolics, he demanded the bus driver stop the vehicle.
-Abismo Negro went into the wilderness from where he texted his wife, writing that he “was lost in the bushes.”
+Abismo Negro went into the wilderness from where he texted his wife, writing that he "was lost in the bushes."

 Shortly before Abismo Negro was found dead in Rosario, Sinaloa, an imposter Abismo Negro was wrestling in a Cancún AAA show.
 For this fraud, promoter Renán Martínez was given a two year suspension.